-In our last post we discussed the overwhelming task of going through your loved ones belongings.
-If you missed it you can check it out here.
+In our last post, we discussed the overwhelming task of going through your loved ones’ belongings.
 Once you have determined the items to keep, knowing what to do with the remaining ‘Give Away’ pile can be difficult.
 If you are donating things that belonged to your loved one you want them to go to a good cause.
 If you are selling them, you want to get as much value as possible.
 But where do you even begin?!
-Here are a couple suggestions to get you started.
+Here are a couple of suggestions to get you started.

 There are two logical options in trying to sell items that belonged to your loved one: do it yourself or pay someone to do it for you.
 Though there will be an expense with the latter, the ease of it may be worthwhile.
 As discussed in our last post, this can be an emotional and overwhelming process, so hiring a company may relieve some stress.
 There are several options if you chose to hire someone.

 If you are looking for ease, this is a great way to go.
 These companies don’t want you to throw anything away so there is no pressure.
 They know what is valuable, what isn’t, and will come into the home and go through everything and make a plan to sell or auction all the items of value.
 They don’t even want you to try to clean up your old items, as that can actually hurt the value.
 They will organize, take care of the sale or auction, and (in some cases) assist with the removal of the trash.
 They charge a fee, which is a percentage of the amount made in selling the items and can range from 10%-30%.